A list of resources for D-Crit students.

 Students work in a custom-designed studio environment with personal workstations and Internet networking.
 The MFA in Design Criticism has its own floor of a beautiful building in the Flatiron district of New York City.
 In addition to its own resources, SVA has institutional relationships with some of the world’s best design collections, libraries and archives, as well as being in close proximity to the city’s design studios and publishing houses.

-Tuition for one year will be granted to an incoming student.
-This annual $25,000 gift honors Henry Wolf (1925–2005), the graphic designer, photographer and seminal art director of Esquire, Harper’s Bazaar and Show magazines in the 1950s and ’60s.
-The receiver of this award is chosen based on their submitted D-Crit application, and no application form is necessary.
+This annual, partial-tuition scholarship is for first-year students.
+It honors Henry Wolf (1925–2005), the graphic designer, photographer and seminal art director of Esquire, Harper’s Bazaar and Show magazines in the 1950s and ’60s.
+The receivers of this award are chosen based on their submitted D-Crit application, and no application form is necessary.

 Partial-tuition awards—totaling $50,000 annually—will be distributed to students entering their second year who have demonstrated outstanding academic achievement during the course of their first year of study.